lunazheng7/cct360summer2022.github.io/README.md

 # cct360summer2022.github.io
-This is CCT360 Lab 5.
+This is CCT360 Lab 5 content.